snitch30/ML-Kaggle-01/README.md

 The Submission gave the results in Top 10%.
 The submissions can be found in ```/submission_files``` and ```submission_file_14.csv``` produced the highest score.

 The code iterations throughout the semester can be found in ```\code_iterations```.
 The final code is ```Final_Kaggle.py```.

+The code broadly is comprised of,

+- Loading Data
+- Cleaning Data
+- Creating New Features
+- Encoding
+- Modelling
+- Predicting